Azure/azure-batch-software-entitlement/walkthrough.md

 L2JhdGNoLmF6dXJlLmNvbS9zb2Z0d2FyZS1lbnRpdGxlbWVudCJ9."
 ```

-Note especially the `[Debug]` information that shows the actual values that have been used for the parameters we haven't supplied ourselves, such as `--not-before`, `--not-after` and `--address`.
+Note the `[Debug]` log lines that show the actual values that have been used, including the default values selected for parameters we haven't supplied ourselves, such as `--not-before`, `--not-after` and `--address`.
 (Again, the above output has been wrapped to 100 columns and partially obfuscated.)

-To digitally sign the token, specify a certificate with the `--sign` option; to encrypt the token, specify a certificate with the `--encrypt` option.
+To digitally sign the token, specify a certificate thumbprint with the `--sign` option; to encrypt the token, specify a certificate thumbprint with the `--encrypt` option.

 ```
 .\sestest generate --vmid machine-identifier --application-id contosoapp --sign <signing-thumbprint> --encrypt <encryption-thumbprint> --log-level debug